 This is another example of an “untraced” driver.

-If you can prove that the uninsured or untraced driver was responsible for your accident and injuries – the MIB will pay your compensation.
+|The MIB will pay your compensation if you can prove that the uninsured or untraced driver was responsible for your accident and caused your injuries.|

-Answers to Frequently Asked Questions about car insurance claims
+Answers to FAQ’s about car insurance claims

-This page has described the different types of motor vehicle and accident car insurance, how you can claim compensation through an insurance company and from the Motor Insurers Bureau when a driver was uninsured or untraced.
+This article has described the different types of motor vehicle and accident car insurance, how you can claim compensation through an insurance company and from the Motor Insurers Bureau when a driver was uninsured or untraced.

 We recommend you: